 5. Vary your content

 While using rich media to create engaging, on-brand content is important, a little variety can also go a long way.
 For example, sharing out links is a great way to drive traffic to your website, and posts with links tend to see a 45% higher engagement rate than those without.
-However, LinkedIn recommends balancing posts both with and without shared links, as there are also occasions when all-text posts have seen up to 14x more views.
+However, LinkedIn recommends balancing posts both with and without shared links, as there are also occasions when all-text posts have seen up to 14X more views.

 To help guide us through a content balancing act, LinkedIn encourages the 4-1-1 rule.
-The 4-1-1 rule says that for every single piece of content your share about your own business, you should share an update from another source, and most importantly, share four pieces of content written by others.
+The 4-1-1 rule says that for every single piece of content you share about your own business, you should share an update from another source, and most importantly, share four pieces of content written by others.

-Sharing out other members’ content is a great way to provide your viewers with fresh content without taking a ton of time.
+Sharing other members’ content is a great way to provide your viewers with fresh content without taking a ton of time.
 However, to keep your own content just as unique, use social media holidays to spark fun post ideas.

 linkedin company page - personalized graphics example